kellim/link-collector/README.md

 ### Considerations for putting app into production

 Make sure you create database roles (This may be helpful: [how to use roles and manage permissions in PostgreSQL on a vps]( https://www.digitalocean.com/community/tutorials/how-to-use-roles-and-manage-grant-permissions-in-postgresql-on-a-vps--2) with appropriate limited privledges and don't use Flask's built in server - see [Flask documentation on deploying](http://flask.pocoo.org/docs/1.0/deploying/) .
 You'd also want to take the app out of debug mode - near the bottom of `app.py` there's a line that says `app.debug = True` and you'd want that to be `False` in production.
 Also, make sure you have added appropriate authorized redirect URIs for your server as discussed above in "Setup Steps for Google Sign-in"

+## Contributions

+Contributions will not be accepted for the project at this time.

+## License

+I have not included a license for this project because there's some Google Sign-In related code adapted from a Udacity course that they expect students to use for their projects but do not provide a license for it.
+This code is mixed in with my own code in `app.js`.